-- leading to new/different behaviors.
+- which translate them into new/different behaviors.

-Let me tell you a story.
+I’ll explain with a story.
 A friend said, “I’ve been telling myself I’m a Fat Cow recently.
 That means it’s time for me to go on another diet.”
 Obviously this input would lead her to the same circuits (and results) that it used for past diets that she failed at.
 But if she changed her input signal and told herself instead:

 ‘I am a healthy person who will research best nutrition choices for my body type and lifestyle and have the discipline to eat the best foods for the rest of my life.’

 she would end up with a different set of circuits and different output/behaviors.

 Our outputs, our behaviors, are merely responses to inputs that our brain has checked out as congruent with who we are.
 So one way to change a behavior is to change the incoming messaging to one that is Belief-based and takes into account all the elements (Mental Models, history, norms, experience) that might cause risk to the system.
 Once it’s approved, it will automatically generate new circuits and new, habituated, behaviors.